Gradient Descent as Implicit EM in Distance-Based Neural Models: Introduction

 \subsection{Recent Evidence}

-Recent work by \citet{aggarwal2025geometry,aggarwal2025gradient} has sharpened this puzzle considerably.
-In controlled experimental settings---``Bayesian wind tunnels'' where the true posterior is analytically known---small transformers reproduce Bayesian posteriors with sub-bit precision.
-This is not approximate Bayesian behavior; it is exact, verifiable, position-by-position agreement with the analytic solution.
-Capacity-matched MLPs trained under identical conditions fail completely, suggesting that the phenomenon depends on the inductive biases of attention rather than optimization alone.
+Recent work by \citet{agarwal2025geometry,agarwal2025gradient} has sharpened this puzzle.
+In controlled experimental settings---``Bayesian wind tunnels'' where the true posterior is analytically known---small transformers match the analytic posterior's entropy, position by position, to within $10^{-3}$--$10^{-4}$ bits: agreement at the resolution of the arithmetic.
+Capacity-matched MLPs trained under identical conditions fail catastrophically, and selective state-space models succeed on a subset of the tasks, suggesting that the phenomenon depends on content-based routing rather than on optimization alone.

-More striking still is what Aggarwal et al.\ find in the gradient dynamics.
-Attention weights stabilize early in training while value vectors continue to refine---a two-timescale structure that mirrors the E-step and M-step of classical expectation-maximization.
+The gradient dynamics reported by \citet{agarwal2025gradient} are equally striking.
+Attention weights tend to stabilize early in training while value vectors continue to refine, a two-timescale structure that mirrors the E-step and M-step of classical expectation-maximization.
 Values receive updates weighted by attention, precisely as prototypes receive updates weighted by responsibilities in mixture models.
-The authors provide a complete first-order analysis showing that this structure is not incidental but systematic.
+The authors provide a complete first-order analysis showing that this structure is systematic rather than incidental.

-Yet Aggarwal et al.\ explicitly characterize this EM connection as ``structural rather than variational''---an analogy, not a derivation.
-They observe that attention \emph{behaves like} EM but do not claim that EM is a necessary consequence of the objective.
-The question of \emph{why} cross-entropy training produces Bayesian geometry remains, in their framing, open.
+A scoping distinction is essential to everything that follows, as two different processes are in play.
+The \emph{Bayesian inference} demonstrated in the wind tunnels is in-context computation: a frozen, trained network tracking the posterior predictive over latent task variables as a sequence unfolds at inference time, a point made explicit in revised versions of both papers.
+The \emph{EM-like dynamics} are a training-time phenomenon: the gradient analysis, in the authors' words, ``lives at the EM/SGD level,'' explaining how cross-entropy training sculpts the geometry that the frozen network later uses.
+The claims of the present paper reside entirely at this second level.
+We analyze what gradient descent does during training, not what the learned function computes in context.

+Within this training-time level, \citet{agarwal2025gradient} are careful about the status of the EM correspondence.
+Their gradient laws are exact consequences of cross-entropy, but they frame the EM correspondence itself as ``a mechanistic correspondence'' offered as ``an interpretive framework'': no surrogate objective with guaranteed monotonic improvement is derived.
+They likewise decline the variational reading of the dynamics: because value updates are driven by the backpropagated error signal rather than by observed data, values move to explain the error geometry rather than to maximize a likelihood over inputs---``the analogy is structural rather than variational.''
+Their account thus leaves open the probabilistic status of the training dynamics: whether the responsibilities that gate learning are posteriors of anything at all.